SAP-samples/teched2023-AD264/exercises/ex1/README.md

 module.exports = ProcessorService
 ```

 Note how the `js` file is named the same as the `cds` file.
 This is how the framework finds the implementation.
-You can can see this in the output of `cds watch`:
+You can can see this in the output of `cds watch`, where it prints the `impl` value:

 ```sh
 ...